West Des Moines, formerly Sioux City

 You have free articles remaining.

-She was preceded in death by her grandfathers, Robert Miller and Archie Morehead.
+He was preceded in death by his parents, Robert Walker and Evelyn (Klootwyk) Walker.